 Removing super glue stains

-Remove excessScrape off as much of the glue as possible, taking care not to spread the glue further.
-If the glue is dried and has hardened before you have had the chance to treat the stain, you can soak the garment for approximately 30 minutes to soften it enough to scrape off.
+Take a blunt knife or a spoon and scrape off as much of the glue as possible, while making sure you’re not spreading the glue further.
+If the glue is has hardened too much, you can soak the garment for approximately 30 minutes to soften it enough to scrape off.

 Effective stain removal on a variety of stains

 Super glue stains are not the only seemingly impossible stains to remove.
-You can also have trouble with other glue stain removal, as well as other arts and crafts stains like paint stains or clay stains.
-The good news is, when it comes to stain removal Ariel can help you see outstanding results in the first wash!
+You can also have trouble with other glue stain removal, as well as general arts and crafts stains like paint stains or clay stains.
+The good news is, when it comes to stain removal, a powerful detergent, like Ariel can easily help you see outstanding results in the first wash!